laser analyser

 Analog outputs for maximum flexibility

-The analyser offers analog outputs, with a signal range of 4-20 mAdc or 1-5 Vdc, with a choice of 2 or 4 points.
-These outputs enable transmission of the measured value as well as the corrected oxygen (O2) value.
-In addition, flexibility is maximized by the ability to switch between instantaneous and average values, offering greater adaptability to specific monitoring needs.
+Theanalyser features analog outputs, offering a signal range of 4-20 mAdc or 1-5 Vdc, with a choice of 2 or 4 points.
+These outputs allow transmission of the measured value as well as the corrected oxygen (O2) value.
+In addition, flexibility is maximized thanks to the ability to switch between instantaneous and average values, offering greater adaptability to specific monitoring needs.

 Analog inputs for precise correction and compensation

-The analog inputs of theanalyser laser are essential for accurate correction and compensation of measurements.
+The laseranalyser 's analog inputs are essential for accurate correction and compensation of measurements.
 Key parameters such as sample gas pressure, temperature, flow velocity, O2 content, water concentration and air purge pressure are integrated via 2-point 4-20 mAcc signals.
 These inputs play a crucial role in measurement adjustment, ensuring maximum accuracy even under variable conditions.

 Digital outputs for sophisticated control

-Digital outputs enhance the control capabilities of theanalyser with a 6-point relay contact output.
-These outputs enable management of low light transmission, high and low limit alarms,analyser faults, calibration processes in progress or measurement hold, power failure, and installation faults.
+Digital outputs enhance theanalyser 's control capabilities with a 6-point relay contact output.
+These outputs enable management of low-light transmission, high and low limit alarms,analyser faults, calibration processes in progress or measurement hold, power failures, and installation faults.
 This versatility offers sophisticated control for proactive monitoring.

 Digital inputs for remote control (Optional)

-As an option, theanalyser can be equipped with digital inputs via a 3-point photocoupler.
+As an option, the gasanalyser can be fitted with digital inputs via a 3-point photocoupler.
 These inputs enable advanced functions such as resetting the average value to zero, alternating between instantaneous and sliding average values, and holding the measurement remotely.
 This option adds an extra dimension to remote device management.

 Installation environment